AlliGrass/terminal-rock-paper-scissors/README.md

 # Welcome to my Terminal Emulator.

 Currently it can only run a few commands, (run, help, clear) with only one program attached to the application, however it is versatile enough to be able to apply more commands quite easily.
+- The application runs like a terminal and has one program implemented into the terminal.
+By running the following command the game Rock Paper Scissors will start in the terminal.

+      `run RPS`

 ## Installation
 The application requires a few dependencies to run.
 Namely React.ts for the frontend, Flask for the backend and Flask CORS to be able to run the Java files.

-Before attempting to run any servers you’ll need to compile the java file using `javac RockPaperScissors.java`
+Before attempting to run any servers you’ll need to compile the java file using

+    `javac RockPaperScissors.java`

-Then run both the backend and frontend servers `python3 server.py`
+Then run both the backend and frontend servers

+    `python3 server.py`
     `npm run dev`

 Open the browser page for the frontend server.
 If running development then the port should be `localhost/5173`

+## Updating Pre-existing code
-## Adding output to terminal
+### Adding output to terminal
 Any output that needs to be placed into the terminal should be done using the `inputHistory` state.
 The state holds all current history of outputs.

 `setInputHistory((prev) => [...prev, 'New Output'])`

-## Adding to pre existing functions
+### Adding to pre existing functions
 Currently the only function you can expand is the `handleRunCommands`.
 This function has a switch case to handle separate functions.
 Simply add another case with your intended logic.
 - If the function you want to implement requires the terminal to enter a different mode that isn’t “default” and can't interact with any of the default commands you can alter the `currentHandlingMethod` state.